St. Louis Cardinals: St. Louis Cardinals Hall of Fame and Museum

 In 2014, the Cardinals announced the reopening of the franchise Hall of Fame after a 6-year hiatus.
 A formal selection process recognizes former players as Cardinals Hall of Famers each year.
 To be eligible for election, a player must have been a member of the Cardinals for at least three seasons.
 The team initially released the names of 22 former players and personnel included in the inaugural class of 2014.
-There are now 58 members of the Cardinals Hall of Fame.
+As of 2026,the Cardinals Hall of Fame has 61 members.